michaelwhl0925/michaelwhl0925/README.md

-- 👋 Hi, I’m Michael
+- 👋 Helloooo, I’m Michael
 - 👀 I’m interested in Maths and Finance
 - 🌱 I’m currently studying in Quantitative Finance and Risk Management Science in CUHK